“To forget how to tend the soil is to forget ourselves.” M. Gandhi

 - Craig keeps three main leaders and removes suckers.

-If you go, share a pic, tell us about your experience.
+So if you get to visit The Coogan Farm “Giving Garden” or any other “giving garden”, share a pic, tell us about your experience.
 We’d love to hear from you.

 Please share.
 Thanks.
 Enjoy.
 Judith